NarendraYSF/FSTBookingSystem/ADMIN_README.md

 1. **Access Admin Panel**
    - Navigate to `admin-login.html`
-   - Use the default credentials:
+   - Use the admin credentials (check `CREDENTIALS.md` file for secure login details)
-     - Username: `admin`
-     - Password: `admin123`

 2. **View Bookings**
    - After login, you'll see the admin dashboard